Classic Apple Crisp is a must-make treat during the fall season and/or for the upcoming holiday season!

 I usually use 1/2 cup to 3/4 cup.
 If you like a dessert to be really sweet go with 3/4 cup of brown sugar if you like it a little less sweet use 1/2 cup.
 I went 3/4 cup because I was using Granny Smith apples in addition to the Honeycrisp apples.

 Peel, core and thinly slice the apples.
-This tool makes Place them in a large mixing bowl.
+This tool makes the job easy!
+Place them in a large mixing bowl.

 Sprinkle with lemon juice, vanilla, sugar, cinnamon, freshly grated nutmeg, and 2 tablespoons of flour.
 Toss to evenly coat all the apple slices.